ansys/pyedb-core/doc/source/api/glossary.rst

 	HFSSExtents

-		Extent box around the design.
-		:obj:`dict` with the following key:values
+		Extent box around the design, represented by a :obj:`dict` with the following key:values

 		| **dielectric**: (:obj:`float`, :obj:`bool`)
 		| 	Dielectric extent size.
 First parameter is the value and second parameter indicates if the value is a value is a multiple.